alexcaoys/notes-superbird/README.md

 ## Boot using initrd

+**All in one** tar is available on Release page now.

-I created an Buildroot uInitrd image in case anything need an in-RAM system (repartitioning for example), please find it in Release and use `envs/env_initrd.txt` in this repo to boot. **You will need this often when you are working to build an embedded system (ie. Buildroot)**
+I created an Buildroot uInitrd image in case anything need an in-RAM system (repartitioning for example), please find it in Release and use `initrd/env_initrd.txt` in this repo to boot. **You will need this often when you are working to build an embedded system (ie. Buildroot)**

 Please use `python amlogic_device.py -i ENV_FILE KERNEL_FILE INITRD_FILE DTB_FILE` to boot kernel + dtb + uInitrd from host.
+Please check `initrd` folder.

 ## Boot into stock partitions